chensandiego/smart_ids/README.md

 # smart_ids

+the repo only consider run on a single machine which is not scale out.
+However, I have created a new version which adopts distribution design.
+It is in zip file.

 will process wireshark pcap file to determine any potential threat

 To use this feature, run the following command: